 Principle: To promote communication of students or faculty role by clearly identifying name and position.

-- students are required to wear a College of Nursing photo ID badge at all times - ID badge is to be worn at chest level
+- wear a College of Nursing photo ID badge at all times - ID badge is to be worn at chest level

 - photo ID is also necessary for liability purposes